BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

 E:5
 ```

-Next, we bundle together the two least frequent elements, (C and B), into a tree and store it for later use.
+Next, we group the two least frequent characters (C and B) into a tree and keep it aside for future use:

 ```
   BC:3